sigma512/outlearn-culture-homework/modules/netflix-culture-deck.md

 - [ ] skills and aspirations
 - [X] behaviors and skills
 - [ ] manners and habits
-Netflix says that their hourly employees "have more structured job roles."
 <!-- @end -->

 <!-- @multipleChoice -->